uwaiseibna2/GAP/README.md

 - PredictSpecies - predicts the presence or absence of a phenotype in one or more species from a known association with a genomic region
 - PredictPositions - predicts which positions within a genomic region are associated with a phenotype
-- PredictGenes - predicts genomic regions that are associated with a phenotype
+- PredictRegions - predicts genomic regions that are associated with a phenotype

 GAP is run in a terminal.
 Below are detailed instructions for using each of the GAP functions.